NuNetwork/documentation/_kb/create-dns-seed.md

 to have a screen session, detach the screen session with CTRL+A+D
 ```

-  * `Edit cf-php/cf.php file
-    open cf.php in an editor of your choice
+  * `Open cf-php/cf.php in an editor of your choice and edit the config paramters accordingly.`
-    and fill in`

 ```php
 $domain ="domain.com";